Korean Chicken Wings

 Whenever I see chicken wings on sale at the grocery store, they always go in my cart.
 They’re one of my favorite foods ever and I love playing with different types of sauces.

-That’s the beauty of chicken wings, as they are a blank canvas that can be coated in nearly any type of flavor combo.
+That’s the beauty of wings, as they are a blank canvas that can be coated in nearly any type of flavor combo.

 It’s definitely a situation where the phrase “finger licking good” comes to mind.

-Before we dive into the step-by-step, I should clarify that these Korean Chicken Wings are made with deep fried or baked chicken wings (your choice on however you cook them), then coated in a Korean sauce, and are not to be confused with Korean style chicken wings.
-Those are wings that are battered and deep fried, and have a crispy shell surrounding the meat.
+Then the crispy chicken wings are coated in a Korean sauce, and thus are not to be confused with Korean style chicken wings.
+Those are battered and deep fried, and have a crispy shell surrounding the meat.

-Korean style wings are crazy delicious, but I like to go out for those since I don’t deep fry wings at home anymore, and those must be fried.
-Now I always bake mine per the recipe link in the previous paragraph, and they always turn out wonderfully crispy from a method of parboiling and baking.
+Korean style wings are crazy delicious, but I like to go out for those since I don’t do any deep frying at home anymore, and those must be battered and fried.

 To get started, place butter, gochujang, soy sauce, garlic, ginger, honey, rice wine, and rice vinegar in a small saucepan: